DirkTheDaring/proxmox-fcos/README.md

 # flash specific nodes
 run-name-stage.sh  -e 'flash=node1,node2,master1'

 # ADD the destroy flag to destroy the virtual machine and re-create it
 run-name-stage.sh  -e 'flash=*' -e destroy=true

+### pve-edge-kernel
+The repository for latest kernel builds is integrated, but an edge kernel is NOT automatically installed

+VERSION=5.12
+apt update
+apt install pve-kernel-${VERSION}-edge